codebrew-hackerspace/graphql-basics/README.md

 };
 ```

-In this case, the resolved for student can parse arguments passed into the query, which allows you to query a specific id.
+In this case, the resolved for teacher can parse arguments passed into the query, which allows you to query a specific id.
 This allows you to query for specific stdents pased on unique identifiers.

-In this case, we are also assuming the "me" is the first student in the list, and so we return just that one.
-As long as what is returned matches the Student type, graphql can compile and execute the query.
+In this case, we are also assuming the "me" is the first teacher in the list, and so we return just that one.
+As long as what is returned matches the Teacher type, graphql can compile and execute the query.

 ##### Running Example 2